Fiesta Grilled Flank Steak

 - 1 tablespoon minced fresh cilantro

-- In a large resealable plastic bag, combine the pineapple juice, lime juice, garlic salt and cumin.
-Score the surface of the beef, making diamond shapes 1/4 in. deep; place in bag.
-Seal bag and turn to coat; refrigerate for 8 hours or overnight.
+- In a shallow dish, combine the pineapple juice, lime juice, garlic salt and cumin.
+Score the surface of the beef, making diamond shapes 1/4 in. deep; place in dish and turn to coat.
+Cover; refrigerate for 8 hours or overnight.

 - In a small bowl, combine the pineapple, salsa, avocado, green onion and cilantro.
 Cover and chill until serving.

 - Drain beef and discard marinade.
-Using long-handled tongs, moisten a paper towel with cooking oil and lightly coat the grill rack.
-Grill steak, covered, over medium heat or broil 4 in. from the heat for 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Lightly oil the grill rack.
+Grill steak, covered, over medium heat or broil 4 in. from the heat for 6-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 135°; medium, 140°; medium-well, 145°).